keidev-sol/Veyra-AI-Agent/Readme.md

 ## Built for Solana

-Solana is fast, composable, and scalable.
-Vera embraces Solana‑native standards and verified NFT collections.
+Solana is fast, composable, and scalable. veyra embraces Solana‑native standards and verified NFT collections.

 ---